ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 ### UR registry constituting the layer 2

-The second layer of the proposed sync protocol is based on `crypto-multi-account` and `crypto-account` UR types, wrapping as lists `crypto-hdkey` and `crypto-outputs` respectively.
+The second layer of the proposed sync protocol is based on `crypto-multi-account` and `crypto-account` UR types, wrapping as lists `crypto-hdkey` and `crypto-output` respectively.

 When using `crypto-multi-account`, this layer aims to synchronize several public keys for the same coin.
 While when using `crypto-account`, this layer aims to add script types for each synchronized public key.